hecatommyriagon/CO2ExtinctionDatabase/README.txt

 Question 1: Do increased CO2 levels lead to decreased life expectancy in North America?

 Query 1:
-SELECT life_expectancy, co2_pcap, country, year
+SELECT
+(SELECT COUNT(*)
-FROM data
+FROM data AS a, data AS b
-WHERE country IN
+WHERE a.life_expectancy IS NOT NULL AND b.life_expectancy IS NOT NULL AND a.country = b.country AND

-('Antigua and Barbuda',
+a.country IN ('Antigua and Barbuda',
 'Bahamas',
 'Barbados',
 'Belize',